mexchy1000/CellDART/README.md

 ## R wrapper for CellDART using reticulate
   Please refer to the '/R_wrap/R_example.R' file.
   All the files in 'R_wrap' should be in the same folder.
-  When 'pred_cellf_celldart' function is running, python environment will be automatically installed via reticulate::virtualenv_install
+  When 'pred_cellf_celldart' function is running, python and virtual environment will be automatically installed via reticulate

+  ** Datasets **
+  Example single-cell RDS file: sc_data.rds (GSE115746: mouse from ALS and VISp)
+  Example spatial RDS file: sp_data.rds
+  (10X Genomics Data Repository: V1_Mouse_Brain_Sagittal_Anterior, V1_Mouse_Brain_Sagittal_Posterior)

 ## Dependency (R wrapper)
   Seurat 4.0.5